 The Kingsport MTPO was chartered in 1977, which included the adoption of initial bylaws.
 In these bylaws the basic organizational structure was established, which included an Executive Board and Administrative Staff.
-A Technical Coordinating Committee was established that includes representatives from various jurisdictions in the technical staff level.
+A Technical Coordinating Committee (TCC) was established that includes representatives from various jurisdictions in the technical staff level.
 These included public works directors, traffic engineers, highway commissioners, and other support staff (specific membership of the TCC is listed in the amended bylaws).
-The Executive Board consists of 7 members: TDOT, VDOT, LENOWISCO PDC (representing Weber City/Gate City/Scott County Virginia, the City of Kingsport, Sullivan County, Church Hill/Mount Carmel/Hawkins County, and the First Tennessee Development District (FTDD).
+The Executive Board consists of 7 members: TDOT, VDOT, LENOWISCO PDC (representing Weber City/Gate City/Scott County Virginia), the City of Kingsport, Sullivan County, Church Hill/Mount Carmel/Hawkins County, and the First Tennessee Development District (FTDD).
 The Administrative Staff, which is responsible for ongoing administration and day to day operations of the MTPO, is housed within the City of Kingsport's Public Works Department.
 The amended bylaws provide a more detailed description of the staff and board members.
+The Chain of Command begins with the MTPO Executive Board, along with technical advice from the TCC, which ratifies the LRTP, TIP, and Work Program.
+Additional support and resources and management is provided by the city of Kingsport Public Works Division to maintain working conditions and organizational structure (delegating work and activities).